So Many Dynamos: History

 In July 2007, So Many Dynamos began recording their third full-length, The Loud Wars with Christopher Walla.
 Sessions took place at Tiny Telephone Studios in San Francisco, Alberta Court in Portland, and the band's house in Edwardsville, Illinois.
 The record was mixed by Alex Newport at Metropolitan Sound, Brooklyn, New York, in December 2007.
 The band recorded another track for the album in February 2008 at Great Western Records Recording in Champaign, Illinois.
 This track was mixed by Alex Newport in May 2008.
 The Loud Wars was released by Vagrant Records on June 9, 2009 and on vinyl by Hello Sir Records in 2010.

 On August 25, 2009, Ryan Wasoba announced he was leaving the band.
 Nathan Bernaix, of St. Louis band Target Market, took his place as guitarist.

 In March 2010, UK label Hassle Records released The Loud Wars and the band embarked on a tour of the UK and Eastern Europe.

 On June 10, 2011, Griffin Kay announced he would be leaving the band.
 After a final performance in St. Louis on July 30, Travis Lewis would become the newest member and take over as the band's guitarist.

 On June 26, 2012, So Many Dynamos self-released a digital-only EP in the form of a refrigerator magnet, designed by The Bungaloo.

-On November 13, 2015, the band released "Safe With Sound".
+On November 13, 2015, the band released their final full length album "Safe With Sound".

+On August 9, 2023, the band released their final single "Consider the Past" on most streaming platforms.

+The band played their final show on August 12, 2023 at Delmar Hall in St. Louis, MO.
+It involved all iterations of the bands through the years.